TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part3-EFC/008 Configuring tables.md

 And because we already validate things in the logic layer, we could just neglect them in the database.

+If we have the rules two places (or three if you do them in the client), then you will also have to update multiple places, if you need to change something.

+We could then consider just having the constraints in the database, and not in logic layer.
+But then the logic layer needs to trust those rules are enforced elsewhere, which is probably not a good idea.

 ## Discussion
+So which approach do you use?
+Attributes or the OnModelCreating method.

+Many C# EFC examples will gladly put the attributes in the model classes.
+This is also true for their Web API examples, and Blazor examples.
+And this can be just fine.

+However, remember the Clean Architecture, general diagram on the left, our own system on the right:

 snak om fordele, ulemper.
 Ved attributes også web api og blazor.